MillsJ09/flight-generator/README.md

 # Flight Generator

 A simple web-based flight route generator that allows users to input a starting airport ICAO code and select an aircraft type.
-It then displays up to 50 possible destination airports suitable for the aircraft's range from the departure airport, along with estimated distances and flight durations.
+It then displays up to 10 possible destination airports for each generation suitable for the aircraft's range from the departure airport, along with estimated distances and flight durations.

 ## Features